MurdoMaclachlan/ToR-Repost-Collection/generic/i-am-once-again-asking-for-your-financial-support/i-am-once-again-asking-for-your-financial-support.md

 ---

-{{REPLACE ME}}

-[*Screenshot from a Bernie Sanders fundraising video.
+\[*Screenshot from a Bernie Sanders fundraising video.
 Bernie Sanders is wearing a light-brown rain jacket and wire frame glasses.
 The background has grass with patches of snow, trees without leafs, and a street.
 The text "I am once again asking for your financial support." is superimposed on the bottom of the image.*]

 ---